quarkiverse/quarkus-resteasy-problem/README.md

 ```

 ## Usage

-!!
-IMPORTANT !!
+---

+**IMPORTANT**

 This extension is not yet available in any public Maven repo.
 We're working on it.

+---

 In the meantime you have to release, build and publish this extension to your own Nexus repo.

-This extension is compatible with Quarkus 1.4.2.Final and newer.
+This extension is compatible with _Quarkus 1.4.2.Final_ and newer.

 Add this to your pom.xml:
 ```xml